TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 It should say 1 file needs to be redownloaded, so go to steam downloads and make sure that happens.

 Instalation:
-Use SnakeBite Mod Manager 0.31 or later: nexusmods.com/metalgearsolidvtpp/mods/106/ Uninstall any earlier version of Infinite Heaven Install Infinite Heaven.msgv
+Use SnakeBite Mod Manager 0.5 or later: nexusmods.com/metalgearsolidvtpp/mods/106/ Uninstall any earlier version of Infinite Heaven Install Infinite Heaven.msgv

-WARNING: Applying this mod to any version after 1.0.4.0 that has updated the file will likely prevent the game from working.
+WARNING: Applying this mod to any game version after the one stated at the top of the readme involved will likely prevent the game from working.
 Simply uninstall using SnakeBite and wait for the mod to be updated.

 Uninstallation:
 Exit any missions, return to the ACC.